khumnath/nepali-date-time/README.md

-# nepali date with nepal local time
+# javascript nepali date with moment js nepal local time

 ### setup
 clone this repo and include html and javascript files on your project as this is done.